MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - Improvements to `mdatp threat` command
 - Remove Big Sur from supported versions of macOS
 - [[device control](mac-device-control-overview.md)] Fix Bluetooth support on Sonoma (see the note later in this section)
-- Bug and performance fixes
+- Product improvements and performance fixes
 - **(GA) Troubleshooting mode for macOS**.
 Troubleshooting mode helps you identify instances where antivirus might be causing issues with your applications or system resources.
 To learn more, see [Troubleshooting mode in Microsoft Defender for Endpoint on macOS](mac-troubleshoot-mode.md).

    > [!NOTE]